 At Waverly Park, progressive discipline is approached from a positive perspective and places responsibility on the child.
 Children are motivated to exhibit appropriate behavior, simply because it is the right thing to do.

-Teachers and administrators collaborate to develop age-appropriate restorative practices when addressing behavior concerns.
+Teachers and administrators collaborate to develop age-appropriate restorative practices when addressing behavior concerns based on the District Code of Conduct.

 Dignity Act